 - The gift list is missing!
 Instead of delaying even longer, we are sending out thank you notes now.
 Thank you for any gifts you gave us.
 We enjoyed visiting with you at the reception and hearing the latest on your children and cats.

-Generic thank you note wording when NOT admitting that you don't know what the gift was
+Wording when NOT admitting that you don’t know what the gift was

 In the first two examples below, in place of the word [event], in your note put birthday, Christmas, surprise, baby shower, wedding, or whatever event is the reason for the gift.
-If it was a random surprise gift, you could say surprise in place of event.
+If it was a random surprise gift, you could say surprise in place of the event.
 Or leave it out and just say thank you for the gift.

 - Thanks for the [event] gift.